(508) 757-4003

 ONLINE COURSE

 I have put together an online course you might enjoy for those who want to learn more.
-Using these resources can save you one visit on average to the office.
+Using these resources can save you one visit to the office on average.
 There is an opportunity to ask questions and comment, and I will respond via this online learning tool.
 This course is called 2 Weeks to Pain-Free Plantar Fasciitis

 Click HERE to learn more about the course.